 I think this was one of my first meal making because it is so simple and quick to make.

-Here is how to make hamburger gravy.
+Here is how to make hamburger gravy over mashed potatoes.

 Old Fashioned Hamburger Gravy